nutriverse/micronutr/README.md

 This project is released with a [Contributor Code of Conduct](https://nutriverse.io/micronutr/CODE_OF_CONDUCT.html).
 By contributing to this project, you agree to abide by its terms.

+## References

+1. Guideline on haemoglobin cutoffs to define anaemia in individuals and populations.
+Geneva: World Health Organization; 2024.
+Licence:
+    CC BY-NC-SA 3.0 IGO.

+2. Serum ferritin concentrations for the assessment of iron status in individuals and populations: technical brief.
+Geneva: World Health Organization; 2020.
+License: CC BY-NC-SA 3.0 IGO.

+3. C-reactive protein concentrations as a marker of inflammation or infection for interpreting biomarkers of micronutrient status.
+    Vitamin and Mineral Nutrition Information System.
+Geneva: World Health Organization; 2014.

+4. Urinary iodine concentrations for determining iodine status deficiency in populations.
+Vitamin and Mineral Nutrition Information System.
+Geneva: World Health Organization; 2013.